austinluong/fit-extract/README.md

 USAGE
 -----
-Run from the command line in the folder containing /fitExtract:
+Navigate to the folder containing the .fit files using the command line:

     $ cd [FOLDERPATH]
-    $ python fitExtract [OPTIONS]
+    $ python fit-extract [OPTIONS]

-Running with no options will run the program in the same folder as fitExtract By default the program will only extract R2 (used for Ni/Al symmetric cells) R1 should be set to 0.1 ohm in EC-Lab.
+Running with no options will run the program in the current directory.
+By default the program will only extract R2 (used for Ni/Al symmetric cells).
+R1 should be set to 0.1 ohm in EC-Lab.

 Important: Do not change file names of any of the files.
 This program requires
            that the file name end in the default channel number format to work.